 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this culturally immersive journey with Siberia’s Nenets nomads – it’s the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Nenets Expedition Handbook which is available on request or upon application to join the team.

-All teammates arrive at Moscow’s Domodedovo Airport.
+All teammates arrive into Moscow in Day 1.
 Your Secret Compass expedition leader will meet you at a hotel local to Moscow Domodedovo Airport to we recommend your fly into this airport for convenience.
 The expedition officially begins at 1700 that evening, with an arrival brief and introductory team meal at the hotel.
 Get some sleep before a 0300 internal flight to Salekhard, organised by Secret Compass.
-Day two involves a seven-hour drive out of Salekhard in all-terrain vehicles along the frozen river Ob to reach Yar Sale for dinner and to spend the night.
+Day 2 involves a seven-hour drive out of Salekhard in all-terrain vehicles along the frozen river Ob to reach Yar Sale for dinner and to spend the night.
 In the morning, the team gets kitted out in Nenets clothing and sets off in wooden box sledges pulled by snowmobiles to locate and join the Nenets encampment in the middle of the tundra.

 Usually, the Nenets dismantle the chums, pack the sledges and round up the reindeer to move on to fresh pastures every few days as the Nenets have done for generations.
 Sometimes, severe weather patterns prevent this happening with dire consequences for the reindeer herds.
 In order to reach summer pastures, when conditions allow, the extended family of nomads will aim to make the full crossing of the frozen Gulf of Ob – a carefully calculated risk.
 This must be done in one go as there is no forage for the reindeer on the frozen surface.
 Depending on the weather conditions and terrain, this crossing has been known to take up to 24 hours but can be much quicker.
 As with much of the travel between camps, this will be done with the Nenets and the teammates being pulled in box sledges or on snowmobiles.